eifuentes/kaggle-whats-cooking/README.md

-# What's Cooking?

-## Kaggle "What's Cooking" Competition Project
+# Kaggle "What's Cooking" Competition Project

 Given a list of recipes and their ingredients, the objective of this competition is to predict the type of cuisine category, e.g. Italian or Mexican, for each recipe.